-1. Where the housing loan is on floating interest rate basis – pre-closed through any source
+- Where the housing loan is on floating interest rate basis – pre-closed through "any source"

-2. Where the housing loan is on fixed interest rate basis – pre-closed through “Own Source”
+- Where the housing loan is on fixed interest rate basis – pre-closed through “own source”

-With the above directive, the primary aim of the NHB is safeguarding the public and not advancing the interests of lenders.
-In reality, the practice of prepayment penalty hindered the borrower from closing their loans before the tenure fixed by the lender was over.
-This in turn prevented the borrower from taking advantage of the better rate being offered by another lender, as the amount of prepayment charges on home loan negated the benefits that the borrower would get from the difference in interest rates.
+With the above directive, the primary aim of the NHB is to safeguard the public and not advance the interests of lenders.
+The practice of charging a prepayment penalty hindered borrowers from closing their loans before the tenor fixed by the lender was over.
+This in turn prevented borrowers from taking advantage of better rates being offered by other lenders, as the amount incurred for prepayment negated the benefits that you would get from the difference in interest rates.

-With the abolishment of prepayment penalty on home loan, home loan borrowers can now switch their loans from one lender to another who is offering them better interest rates.
+With the abolishment of a prepayment penalty on home loans*, home loan borrowers can now switch their loans from one lender to another that is offering better interest rates.

 Also know: What is prepayment of home loan?